-- the availability and quality of competing offshore drilling units; - the availability of debt financing on reasonable terms; - the level of costs for associated offshore oilfield and construction services; - oil and gas transportation costs; - the level of rig operating costs, including crew and maintenance; - the discovery of new oil and gas reserves; - the political and military environment of oil and gas reserve jurisdictions; and - · regulatory restrictions on offshore drilling.
+- the availability and quality of competing offshore drilling units; - the availability of debt financing on reasonable terms; - the level of costs for associated offshore oilfield and construction services;

+- oil and gas transportation costs; - the level of drilling unit operating costs, including crew and maintenance; - the discovery of new oil and gas reserves; - the political and military environment of oil and gas reserve jurisdictions; and - regulatory restrictions on offshore drilling.

 The offshore drilling industry is highly competitive and fragmented and includes several large companies that compete in the markets the Group serves.
 Offshore drilling contracts are generally awarded on a competitive bid basis or through privately negotiated transactions.
-In determining which qualified drilling contractor is awarded a contract, the key factors are pricing, rig availability, rig location, the condition and integrity of equipment, the rig's and/or the drilling contractor's record of operating efficiency, including high operating uptime, technical specifications, safety performance record, crew experience, reputation, industry standing and customer relations.
-The Group's operations may be adversely affected if the Group's current competitors or new market entrants introduce new drilling rigs with better features, performance, prices or other characteristics compared to the Group's drilling rigs, or expand into service areas where the Group operates.
+In determining which qualified drilling contractor is awarded a contract, the key factors are pricing, drilling unit availability, drilling unit location, the condition and integrity of equipment, the drilling unit's and/or the drilling contractor's record of operating efficiency, including high operating uptime, technical specifications, safety performance record, crew experience, reputation, industry standing and customer relations.
+The Group's operations may be adversely affected if the Group's current competitors or new market entrants introduce new drilling units with better features, performance, prices or other characteristics compared to the Group's drilling units, or expand into service areas where the Group operates.